 The History of Dunnet Head

-Dunnet Head is, historically speaking, a very important site for Scotland; it was once a WWII radar station, and the remains of this station can still be seen at certain points throughout the peninsula.
+Dunnet Head is, historically speaking, a very important site for Scotland; it was once a World War II radar station, and the remains of this station can still be seen at certain points throughout the Peninsula in Caithness.

 And Mary Ann's Cottage dating back to 1850 is a lovely stop to look back over 150 years of traditional life.
 It is a living museum frozen in time showing what life was like in Caithness.